Jencastioni/to-do-api/README.md

 | POST   | `/sign-in`             | `users#signin`    |
 | PATCH  | `/change-password/` | `users#changepw`  |
 | DELETE | `/sign-out/`        | `users#signout`   |

-### Unsolved Problems

-In a future iteration of CheckIt, I want there to be more categories of tasks and from there you can prioritize them.

 ### Catalog of Routes